-With this option you will establish your cash threshold, the amount of money you choose to keep in your Cash Account.
+With this option you will establish an investment threshold for your account - this is the amount you want to keep in your Cash Account.
 Then, whenever you contribute to or withdraw from the Cash Account, money will automatically be transferred between your Cash and Investment Accounts to maintain the cash threshold that you have selected.